tc39/notes/es7/2015-11/nov-18.md

 https://github.com/tc39/ecma262/issues/161

 AK: proxies have an enumerate trap, the worry is (from us implementors) must call next at specific times.
-Which causes some concerns, it seems like something is underspecified…
+Which causes some concerns, it seems like something is underspecified...

 DH: